Shaners/Portfolio/IDEAS.md

 Can gulp auto check and install dependencies?

+Include skills.html but link to it in a special way.

+Include search later if there is a need for it.

+gulp changelog is kind of weird.
+Revisit this later.

+LiveReload is kind of broken.

 **v0.0.1**
 Most files in place.
 Structure decisions made.
 Basic html layout in place.